Updated May 2022

 Sinusitis shares many symptoms with the common cold.
 This can include coughing, sneezing, headache, postnasal drip, toothache, and bad breath.

-The most characteristic symptoms of COVID-19 are a dry cough, loss of taste and smell, and respiratory symptoms.
+The most characteristic symptoms of COVID-19 early in the pandemic were dry cough, loss of taste and smell, and respiratory symptoms.
 Fever, fatigue, and shortness of breath are also common.

 Treating a Cold